OkelloSam21/Pedometer/README.md

 ## Step Two

-Create a function ***pedometerStepsTOcalories()*** that takes number of syeps as a parameter and returns TotalCALORIESburned as a result of numberOfsteps multiplied by calories burned.
+Create a function ***pedometerStepsTOcalories()*** that takes number of steps as a parameter and returns TotalCALORIESburned as a result of numberOfsteps multiplied by calories burned.

 ```
 fun pedometerStepsTOcalories(NumberOFStepS: Int): Double {